dimyG/jekyll-theme-chirpy/_posts/2021-05-24-bitcoin-as-a-hedge.md

 the curve in terms of renewables adoption.
 Not only that, but it could even improve the efficiency of renewables as the buyer of unused energy that can't be stored.

-Through this prism, I believe that western authorities should nurture this new and rapidly evolving space since its benefits outweigh the cost.
+Through this prism, I believe that western authorities should continue nurturing this new and rapidly evolving space since its benefits outweigh the costs.